 This innovative and thematically diverse MA focuses on key themes in the contemporary history of Europe, North America, Asia and the Middle East.
 The roots of modern human rights, religious conflict and political resistance are studied historically.

 You also take part in our world-leading work on contemporary Britain.
 Our approach places everyday experiences within their social, cultural, economic and political contexts.

-The course equips you with the intellectual and subject-specific skills necessary to conceptualise research projects in contemporary history.
-Through the coursework, you immerse yourself in the literature of the field and learn how to integrate the historical perspective with that of the other social sciences.
-There is a strong emphasis on the comparative study of different regions and countries.
+You gain the skills necessary to conceptualise projects in contemporary history.
+You immerse yourself in the field’s literature and integrate the historical perspective with that of other social sciences.
+You leave equipped to undertake doctoral research of the highest quality and significance.

 Qualification and course duration

 Course contact details